GraspCaps: A Capsule Network Approach for Familiar 6DoF Object Grasping: Related Work

+Later research showed successful results working with point sets by transforming the point set to be processed by a convolutional neural network.
+PointCNN~\cite{li2018pointcnn} processed the input data by applying a $\chi$-transform on the point set.
+DGCNN~\cite{wang2019dynamic} and Point-GNN~\cite{shi2020point} employ layer architectures that transform the point set into a graph representation and apply convolution to the resulting graph edges.
 Several approaches have been successful in processing point sets using a CNN by first transforming the point set into a more regular data structure, such as a 3D voxel grid~\cite{breyer2021volumetric}, top-down view~\cite{santhakumar2022lifelong, kumra2022gr, morrison2018closing}, or multi-view 2D images~\cite{kasaei2021mvgrasp}.
 The resulting data structures can be processed with existing deep neural network architectures.
-These conversions come with significant limitations however, as there is a sizable loss in information when converting the point cloud to a different structure, whether that be in the form of losing natural point densities when converting to a voxel grid, or the loss of spatial relations between points when converting to a top-down image.
+These conversions come with significant limitations however, as there is a considerable loss in information when converting the point cloud to a different structure, whether that be in the form of losing natural point densities when converting to a voxel grid, or the loss of spatial relations between points when converting to a top-down image.
 Additionally, the generated voxel grids might be more voluminous than the original point set, as it is likely that many of the voxels remain empty~\cite{qi2017pointnet}.
-Due to these considerations we decided to base the GraspCaps architecture in part on the architecture proposed by \cite{wang2019dynamic}, as it is able to process the point cloud directly, and the graph representation obtained during execution is able to retain the spatial relation between points present in the input point cloud.
+Due to these considerations, we decided to base the GraspCaps architecture in a way that processes the point cloud directly.
+Moreover, our method utilizes capsule activations to generate per-point grasp configuration.
+The intricate understanding of spatial hierarchies afforded by capsule networks distinguishes GraspCaps as a pioneering solution for object grasping.
+Unlike the reviewed approaches, our approach alleviates the need for excessive pooling layers employed in CNN architectures.
+Such pooling layers can result in a loss of detailed spatial information.